Drowrin/SimpleModBot/README.md

 **Setup**:

-1. Install Python 3 (if you don't already have it)
+1. Install Python 3.5 or higher (if you don't already have it)

 2. Install discord.py from https://github.com/Rapptz/discord.py